kunalrrv/invoicing/README.md

 yarn serve
 ```

+- Once the server starts, you can access the application by opening your browser and the URL as `http://localhost:8080`
+- In order to check your application size & bundle size, you can access the URL `http://localhost:8888` to see the bundle analyzer screen.

 - In order to run the application in production mode, you can run the following command from the terminal
 ```
 npm run serve:prod